cullenwatson/WhaleHunter/README.md

 1. ~~Sign into TradingView and solve the captcha~~
 * ~~Save the cookies in case restart of program~~
 2. ~~Start websocket connection to TradingView~~
-3. Receive and parse stock feed and custom indicator data
+3. ~~Receive and parse stock feed~~
+4. Receive custom indicator data
-4. Support concurrent connection feeds to multiple stock symbols
+5. Support concurrent connection feeds to multiple stock symbols

 #### why not other repos for Phase 1